 One of you needs to step up and be the coordinator – and part of that job is assigning responsibilities to each person.
 Don’t make this stressful by making one person do all the legwork.

 Send reminders!
-You can set these up in your email system in advance to send every week, two weeks, every month – whatever the frequency that will keep it in the front of your mind.
+You can set these up in your email system in advance to send every week, two weeks, every month – whatever frequency will keep it in the front of your mind.
 You want to avoid someone forgetting or not making arrangements in time.

 Everyone has their pet peeves, and mine is sitting in a restaurant doing math and arguing over who owes what for the meal, how to split it up, who had wine, and who had tea, appetizer, dessert, etc. Kill me.
 If you will be sharing a meal or multiple meals together, decide in advance if you are going to split it evenly or if someone will pick it up and the others will pay their balances later to the one who “hosted.”
 Nothing puts the damper on a good time more than counting pennies.